Automotive Technology B.Tech.

 Check out Morrisville State College's Career Planning & Services.

-Median hourly wages of automotive service technicians and mechanics, including commission, were $16.88 in May 2008.
+Median hourly wages of automotive service technicians and mechanics, including commission are $16.88.
 The middle 50 percent earned between $12.44 and $22.64 per hour.
 The lowest 10 percent earned less than $9.56, and the highest 10 percent earned more than $28.71 per hour.
 Median annual wages in the industries employing the largest numbers of service technicians were as follows:

 |Automotive repair and maintenance||$15.26/hr|